-14. Damage to Vehicle and Reporting of Accidents
+17. Damage to Vehicle and Reporting of Accidents

 Any damage to the vehicle materially affecting the safety, appearance or performance of the vehicle or the comfort or convenience of passengers must be reported to the Authority as soon as reasonably practicable and in any event within 2 Days of the occurrence of the damage.
-The proprietor must report any accident of a licenced vehicle within 2 working days to the Authority.
+The proprietor must report any accident of a licenced vehicle within 2 working days to the Authority via the online form on the Staffordshire Moorlands District Council's Licensing webpage

-15. Routine Inspection and Testing
+18. Routine Inspection and Testing